risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 Setup a ROS Network
 -------

-* First let's set PC running Linux to be ROS Master by editing ``.bashrc`` file.
+* First let's tell PC running Linux that Odroid is the Master in the ROS network by editing ``.bashrc`` file.
 Open terminal and open ``.bashrc`` file for editing.

 .. code-block:: bash

 	gedit ~/.bashrc

 * Add following lines to the end of the file.
-Both IP adresses are the same and represents IP address of the PC.
+Just change last numbers to corresponding IP numbers.

 .. code-block:: bash

-	export ROS_MASTER_URI=http://192.168.0.119:11311
+	export ROS_MASTER_URI=http://192.168.0.odroid_ip_number:11311
-	export ROS_HOSTNAME=192.168.0.119
+	export ROS_HOSTNAME=192.168.0.pc_ip_number

 Make sure you **source** the ``.bashrc`` file after this.

 * Log into a ODROID to get access to a command-line over a network.
+We will setup an Odroid as a Master now.

 .. code-block:: bash

-	ssh odroid@192.168.0.116
+	ssh odroid@192.168.0.odroid_ip_number

 It will prompt to enter password, if you use minimal image provided then it's **odroid**.

-*  We need to edit ``.bashrc`` file on ODROID as well.
+*  Let's edit ``.bashrc`` file on ODROID as well.

 .. code-block:: bash

 	nano .bashrc

 * Add the following lines to the end of the file.
-First IP address belongs to PC, and the second one to ODROID.
+Just change last numbers to corresponding IP numbers.

 .. code-block:: bash

-	export ROS_MASTER_URI=http://192.168.0.119:11311
+	export ROS_MASTER_URI=http://192.168.0.odroid_ip_number:11311
-	export ROS_HOSTNAME=192.168.0.116
+	export ROS_HOSTNAME=192.168.0.odroid_ip_number

-To save file, press Alt+X, press Y, hit Enter.
+To save file, press Ctrl+X, press Y, hit Enter.
 Source the ``.bashrc`` file.

 ODROID commands
 ---------